FOREX-Safe-haven dollar in demand as worries over European lockdowns, U.S. taxes sap risk appetite

 The yen also strengthened and U.S. Treasuries were bid while Wall Street stocks and crude oil tumbled as investors weighed the outlook for global growth.

-The dollar index =USD rose to a two-week high at 92.412 early in the Asian session, approaching a four-month top of 92.506 hit earlier this month.
+The dollar index =USD rose to a two-week high at 92.436 in the Asian session, approaching a four-month top of 92.506 hit earlier this month.

 The gauge "looks determined to test the top end of a new, higher 91-93 range we think will form in coming weeks," Westpac strategists wrote in a client note.